 About Fiction Writing

-Columbia’s Fiction Writing program is structured around the nationally acclaimed Story Workshop® method of teaching writing, originated and developed by the department’s former chairperson, John Schultz.
-The Story Workshop method is used in all core writing workshops to develop writing in both fiction and creative nonfiction.
-In addition to the core writing workshops, the department also offers a variety of courses in critical reading and writing, publishing and professional development, and specialty writing genres such as science fiction, young adult, creative nonfiction, and playwriting, a range of course options on a level and scope unequaled in other undergraduate programs.
-Columbia writing graduates have published widely in all of these areas and possess training enabling them to obtain jobs in a broad range of communications-related fields.
+The Department of Creative Writing offers a comprehensive writing program leading to a Bachelor of Arts degree in Fiction Writing.
+The program is structured around the nationally acclaimed Story Workshop method of teaching writing, originated and developed by the department's former chairperson, John Schultz.
+The Story Workshop courses teach the writing of fiction and creative nonfiction.
+The department also offers a variety of Critical Reading and Writing classes, as well as elective specialty writing courses such as science fiction, children's writing, creative nonfiction, and publishing, on a level and scope unequaled in undergraduate programs.
+Columbia writing graduates have published widely in all of these areas, and possess training enabling them to obtain jobs in a broad range of communications-related fields.

 Recommended First-Semester Classes